It Lasted Just 50 Seconds, Video Shows. But It Was Enough to Drive His Daughter to Take Her Life, NJ Dad Says

 What to Know

-- An NJ high school student's death by suicide last week has now led to indefinite suspensions of four girls allegedly involved in a hallway attack caught on video that was posted on social media
+- An NJ high school student's death by suicide last week has now led to charges against four students allegedly involved in a hallway attack caught on video that was posted on social media

-- The victim, 14-year-old Adriana Kuch, took her own life at her Bayville, New Jersey, home two days later, family and investigators say; they say Central Regional High School handled the situation poorly, while the district says proper policy was followed
+- The victim, 14-year-old Adriana Kuch, took her own life at her Bayville, New Jersey, home two days later, family and investigators say; they say Central Regional High School handled the situation poorly

-- If you or someone you know needs help, contact the Suicide and Crisis Lifeline by calling 988, call the National Suicide Prevention hotline at 1-800-273-8255 or text ‘Home’ to 741741 anytime

-Silence from local prosecutors in one New Jersey county remained deafening for one family, and many supporters, Friday, as they awaited news on whether criminal charges would be filed against students in a school bullying case that has drawn national headlines, largely for one overwhelming reason: The 14-year-old girl at its center is dead.
+- The school district says it followed policy in not filing a police report over the attack, instead taking the girl to the nurse; her father says that's not good enough and is demanding justice

+Four students have been charged in connection with an attack inside a New Jersey high school hallway that took place just days before the victim in that incident, a 14-year-old girl, took her own life.

 Get Tri-state area news and weather forecasts to your inbox.
 Sign up for NBC New York newsletters.

+Earlier in the day, the Ocean County prosecutor released a statement saying the office had discussed the matter with the district superintendent and talked about ways to improve district response to incidents.
+The office also suggested the district work on programming and services for the students.

+The bullying case has drawn national headlines due to the tragic details involved, including the video of the horrifying attack and the controversy surrounding the school's response.
+The teen's father, Michael Kuch, previously said Ocean County prosecutors told him they planned to file criminal charges against at least three of the girls seen on video attacking his daughter.

-All four girls involved in the attack on Kuch, who took her own life, at her own home, 48 hours after video of the bullying surfaced online, have been suspended indefinitely pending the outcome of the legal process, the district superintendent confirmed Thursday.
+All four girls involved in the attack on Adriana Kuch, who took her own life at her home 48 hours after video of the bullying surfaced online, had already been suspended indefinitely pending the outcome of the legal process, the district superintendent confirmed Thursday.
 Kuch's family members were the ones who found her dead on Feb.
 3.

 Two days earlier, the hallway attack video was posted to social media.
 News 4 has obtained that footage (below).
 WARNING: Note that some viewers may find its contents disturbing.